Logiqx/gps-details/docs/devices/apple/watches/kiteboard-230722-1622Z/README.md

 #### Doppler Speed

-The Doppler speeds are quite plausible for this particular session, peaking at around 8 or 9 m/s (approximately 16-18 knots).
+The Doppler speeds are quite plausible for this particular session, peaking at around 15 m/s (approximately 30 knots).
 Without having a trusted device as a benchmark, little can be said about the actual accuracy and thus the simple statement "plausible".

 ![Doppler Speed](img/dspd.png)